 All workers, including managers and supervisors, are responsible for complying with safe and healthful work practices.
-Our system of ensuring that all workers comply with these practices includes the following practices:
+Our system of ensuring what all workers of the provide index of power like provides the following practices:

-- Informing workers of the provisions of our IIP Program. - Evaluating the safety performance of all workers. - Recognizing employees who perform safe and healthful work practices. - Providing training to workers whose safety performance is deficient (see Training section). - Disciplining workers for failure to comply with safe and healthful work practices.
+- Evaluating the safety performance of all workers. - Recognizing employees who perform safe and healthful work practices. - Providing training to workers whose safety performance is deficient (see Training section). - Disciplining workers for failure to comply with safe and healthful work practices.